 The quality of our bus service and facilities are paramount to the success of our system.
 We have several infrastructure and fleet projects underway to improve bus speed and reliability, and our customers’ experience on our bus network.

-|Recently completed||Under construction||Design phase|
+|Completed||Under construction||Design phase|

 Bus Exchange Projects

 Phibbs Exchange is one of the most important bus exchanges in the region, serving 13 bus routes and nearly 14,000 passengers daily.
 Because of its position in the regional road network, the exchange is where many routes on the North Shore meet in a carefully managed pulse, allowing efficient transfers in all directions.